-The daily duties of a wildlife biologist include gathering and analyzing information on wildlife such as their behavior, population, distribution, nutrition, and ecology.
+The daily duties of a wildlife biologist include gathering and analyzing information on wildlife such as their behavior, population, distribution, nutrition, ecology, and natural resources.
 This information is then interpreted to come up with ways of solving problems facing wildlife.

 Since the field of wildlife biology is broad, it is advisable to narrow your focus to a specific job.
 The choices range from entomology and herpetology to primatology and many other specialties.

 Because of human population growth and climate change, there are enormous challenges facing wildlife today.

 As a result, there is a huge demand for wildlife biologists across the US.
 They are also well-enumerated.
 California, for instance, has a relatively high median pay for wildlife biologists.
 It’s also one of the states with the most conservation jobs.

 These are conservation jobs that entail enforcing laws that help in the management and protection of wildlife.
 Many challenges threaten wildlife today and there are laws that have been enacted at both state and federal levels to ensure that wildlife is protected.